enasequence/read_docs/cli_01.md

 ## Stage 1: Pre-register study and sample

 Each submission must be associated with a pre-registered study and a sample.
-The study and sample accessions or unique names (aliases) are provided in an `info` file associated with the submission.

 Instructions for interactive submitters:
 - [Register a Study](mod_02.html)